Can WeWork survive?

 Investors, rivals, and even many employees are applauding Neumann’s departure, and many would certainly agree with the latter part of the former CEO’s quote.
 “Enough of this ‘saving the world business,'” says Santosh Rao, who covers pre-IPO startups as head of research at Manhattan Venture Partners—making reference to Neumann’s stated ambition that We’s mission has been to elevate the world’s consciousness.
 “Investors are saying, ‘Show me the money.'”

 But ousting Neumann doesn’t fix We’s troubles.
-The company has $6 billion in debt and $47 billion in lease obligations over the next 15 years.
+The company has $1.3 billion in long-term debt (as of June 30, 2019) and $47 billion in lease obligations over the next 15 years.
 As of August, it had $2.5 billion in cash.
 Its IPO prospectus revealed that the company loses a dollar for every dollar it makes.

 The company will require a massive restructuring to start to address these issues.